Student deals on health and beauty

 In-store free trials

 A lot of brands will offer in-store free trials of products, so you know what you're getting before you buy!
-The best one we regularly come across are expensive foundation samples (Estee Lauder in particular).
+The best one we regularly come across are expensive foundation samples.
 Often, these will last around 10 applications, depending on the size of the sample.

 It's also worth checking to see if other stores do samples in store – just ask a member of staff.